paranoidq/paranoidq.github.io/source/_posts/how-to-find-process-and-kill-it.md

 title: How to find process and kill it
 tags:
+  - linux
-  - Linux
+  - server
 categories:
-  - Linux
-  - 服务器
+  - linux
 date: 2016-05-18 21:38:10
 ---